 '''

 // Pure virtual functions for subclasses

 virtual void MousePressed (int x, int y) = 0;

 virtual void MouseMoved (int x, int y) = 0;

 virtual void MouseReleased(int x, int y) = 0;

-virtual void KeyPressed (char ch) = 0;

 '''

 This means you must implement a subclass of QDisplay.
 You can call this subclass anything you want, but MyDisplay seems reasonable.
 The mouse and keyboard functions above are self-explanatory, but note that the MouseMoved function is only called when the mouse moves with the left button depressed.